CMCC-Foundation/ml-tropical-cyclones-detection/notebook/README.md

     For first, the user specifies:
         - `main_dir`: root directory of the project.
         - `dataset_dir`: path to the climate dataset to be analyzed (e.g., CMIP6, NICAM, ERA5).
-        - `model_dir`: path to the pre-trained model to be used for inference.
+        - `run_name`: name of the pre-trained model on MLflow to be used for inference.
         - `ibtracs_src`: path to the **IBTrACS** file used as ground truth for validation.
         - `year`: the year on which inference will be performed.
         - `device`: compute device (`cpu`, `cuda`, `mps`, etc.).